 Savory Mix-Ins

-Meat & Veggies: Add roasted bell peppers, minced garlic, sun-dried tomatoes, scallions, or caramelized onions, or include crispy bacon bits, diced ham, or crumbled sausage.
+- Meat & Veggies: Add roasted bell peppers, garlic, sun-dried tomatoes, scallions, or caramelized onions, or include crispy bacon bits, diced ham, or crumbled sausage.

-Spices: Flavor the scones with your favorite spices— try Italian seasoning, dried herbs, garlic powder, or red pepper flakes.
+- Seasoning: Enhance the scone’s flavor with savory spices like Italian seasoning, dried herbs, garlic powder, or red pepper flakes.

-Chocolate: Fold in chocolate chips, white chocolate chunks, or dark chocolate chunks.
+- Chocolate: Fold chocolate chips, white chocolate chunks, or dark chocolate chunks into the batter.

-Spices: Balance the flavor of the sweeter scones with warm spices like ground cinnamon, nutmeg, cardamom powder, or ground ginger.
+- Seasoning: Balance the flavor of sweet scones with warm spices like ground cinnamon, nutmeg, cardamom powder, or ground ginger.

 Tools You’ll Need

-Cut the cold or frozen butter using a sharp knife.
-Combine the flour and butter in a food processor or mix them in a large bowl using a pastry cutter or fork.
+Slice the cold or frozen butter with a sharp knife.
+Then, cut the butter and flour with a food processor or combine them in a large bowl with a pastry cutter or fork.

 Incorporate the flour and butter with the wet ingredients using clean hands, a dough whisk, or a stand mixer with a dough attachment.

-Press the dough out onto a lightly floured surface.
-Cut the dough into even wedges with a knife or bench scraper.
+Press the dough onto a lightly floured surface and cut it into even wedges with a knife or bench scraper.
 Then, bake the scones on a baking sheet lined with parchment paper or a silicone mat.

 How Make Sourdough Discard Scones